amernor/ThiinkFast/README.md

 Problem

-ThiinkFast - your hyperperosnalized autocorrect!
+ThiinkFast - your hyperpersonalized autocorrect!

 📊 Stats That Provoke